LUDWIG: concerto quasi una fantasia

-The programme includes works by Ludwig van Beethoven – solo piano, string quartets, and transciptions of orchestral works – as well as music (some of it written as responses) from Orlando Gough, Graham Fitkin, Charlie Barber and American composer Robert Moran.
+The programme includes works by Ludwig van Beethoven – solo piano, string quartets, and transcriptions of orchestral works – as well as music (some of it written as responses) from Orlando Gough, Charlie Barber and American composer Robert Moran.

 The programme is continuous – a musical journey through a variety of works.
-To enable the audience access and experience the music through a fresh approach, we would prefer, where possible, to stage the performance as a promenade event, in the round, or other alternative staging which encourages an innovative interaction with the music.
+To enable the audience access and experience the music through a fresh approach, we would prefer, where possible, to stage the performance in the round, or other alternative staging which encourages an innovative interaction with the music.

 The performance lasts approximately 60 minutes and there is no interval.

 “Barber’s fascination with the idea of taking fragments of existing music and using them as a basis for some entirely new has continued and there are now six pieces inspired by Beethoven.
 The notion of evoking something of the spirit of the original composer through quotations is rather romantic given such a robust and often uncompromising style of music, yet there is a definite resonance in the pulse and rhythm which makes for compelling listening.
 Barber has a neat way, too, of picking up on associations with words which in turn lead him to play with intriguing musical ideas.

 Ultimately, it matters little whether you get the musical references, though some are obvious, rather it’s the thought process that counts here, Beethoven’s, Barber’s and yours, the listener.”

 Rian Evans, Musical Opinion